Forgeigniter/ForgeIgniter-v1.x-CI-3.x/README.md

 # ForgeIgniter v1.x - CI-3.x
 Friendly open source CMS forged on Codeigniter 3

+This version is now discontinued, please check version 2 or 3 for updates.

 ## Installation
 To get started just upload all the files from ForgeIgniter to your webserver and go to your [www.domain.net]
 the installer will handle the rest for you.